 - Not the cheapest hose timer our there

 Best Timer for Multiple Watering Zones – Melnor Water Timer

 This four zone water timer is unique in the fact that it can water four separate areas of your garden.
 Because it has four different valves, you can program it through its LCD screen to water four sections of the garden at various times and for various lengths of time.

 That kind of versatility makes it one of the best hose timers on this list.
 You can program each valve to operate individually: you can make each of them water as frequently as you want, from a minute to six hours at intervals ranging from every hour to once a week, as needed.

-On the other hand, the presence of four valves means there is more to break mechanically, and that the programming can get more complex than usual.
-For mechanical issues, the warranty and customer service is reportedly excellent, with replacements easy to get.
+On the other hand, the presence of four valves means there is more to break mechanically, and the programming can get more complex than usual.
+For mechanical issues, the warranty and customer service are reportedly excellent, with replacements easy to get.

 Despite all the complexity, this digital timer may be the most durable product on the market, and it is serviceable enough to last a long time if properly cared for.

 - Waters 4 zones at different times and intervals

 - Customer service is outstanding and very responsive

 - Cannot be fine tuned to extremely precise watering times